Lynda Daniel - OHSU Community Research Liaison

 This partnership also involved Oregon Institute of Technology (OIT) student externs in Public Health Management who entered all data from paper files into the data capture platform called REDCap.
 OHSU interns then worked to create a data dictionary and perform data analysis to determine if the program was meeting its goals.

 Primary goals: Participants will demonstrate 5-10% weight loss by 6 months.
 Participants will maintain weight loss for 1 year.

 Secondary goals: Decrease number of weight-related medications, HgbA1C, LDL, triglycerides, blood pressure, fat percentage, waist circumference, amount of red/processed meat, depression scores, and anxiety scores; increase HDL; and improve self-efficacy scores.

 Understanding where the program is successful (and where it is not) is important to inform how the program moves forward and helps move the needle on health outcomes in Klamath Falls.

 This project was key in helping SkyLakes build organizational capacity to conduct program evaluation.

-Two contiguously-assigned Dietetic Interns rotating through OHSU’s Community Research Hub reviewed the literature behind weight management programs and determined how other weight management programs analyze their effectiveness; proposed an analysis plan approach to preceptor (and stakeholder); completed weight management program descriptive analyses; documented and presented the results of analyses.
+Two contiguously-assigned Dietetic Interns rotating through OHSU’s Community Research Hub reviewed the literature behind weight management programs and determined how other weight management programs analyze their effectiveness.
+They proposed an analysis plan approach to preceptor (and stakeholder), completed a weight management program descriptive analyses, and documented and presented the results of analyses.
 The Wellness Center did not have staff capacity for this, and it would have taken significantly more time to complete without the support of the OHSU Community Research Hub and student interns.

 OHSU helped move the project forward and built organizational capacity (implementation of REDCap at Sky Lakes).